maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 ## Prevention

-There are some patterns we can use in an attempt to make it less likely to encounter a failure however, we must be aware of their trade-offs.
+There are some patterns we can use in an attempt to make it less likely to encounter a failure.

 ### Scaling

 We can add more resources to be able to handle more requests, this can be increased and decreased as the load changes and idle instances can be added for redundancy.

 We must be cautious of overwhelming downstream resources.

 ### Cache